 - Platelet-based therapies, derived from your own blood, tend to work best for most spinal conditions.

-- Stem cell injections, derived from your bone marrow concentrate, works well for torn spinal discs, and is also sometimes used if regular platelet therapies aren’t performing well for a patient’s back problems.
+- Bone marrow concentrate works well for torn spinal discs and is also sometimes used if regular platelet therapies aren’t performing well for a patient’s back problems.

 If you’re struggling with spine pain, what’s important is not only the type of orthobiologics you’re prescribed, but also how you receive it and who oversees the process.
 This is a groundbreaking area of research, and many unscrupulous vendors and “clinics” have rushed to the market with claims of regenerative medicine that simply aren’t backed by true science.

 - Poor sourcing: Contrary to popular opinion, there are no active “stem cells” in birth tissues, and stem cells derived from your body’s fat is illegal and not approved by the FDA.

 - Poor injection practices: For effective treatment, the orthobiologics need to be placed exactly where your body needs it.
 Unfortunately, many run-of-the-mill clinics simply inject the orthobiologics in the general area that you need it, when really you should be receiving your injections through the guidance of an x-ray.